vsanthanam/JBird/.github/SECURITY.md

 After receiving a security vulnerability report:

-1. The maintainer will acknowledge receipt of the report within 48 hours.
+1. Wait for the maintainer to acknowledge receipt of the report.
 2. An initial assessment will be conducted to confirm the vulnerability and determine its severity.
 3. The maintainer will work on a fix and aim to release a patch as quickly as possible, depending on the complexity of the issue.
 4. Once a fix is ready, it will be released as a new version, and credit will be given to the reporter (unless anonymity is requested).